twigbit/ident-sdk/docs/README.md

 # Documentation

 All code is provided in Kotlin.
-The integration works in Java analogously, all samples are interchangable.
+The integration works in Java analogously, all examples are interchangable.

 ## Adding the dependency